 Joseph Palacios (Ph.D.
 Sociology, University of California, Berkeley) specializes in the sociology of religion, politics and culture in the Americas.
 As a Catholic priest, he brings his experience in ministry and community organizing among minorities and immigrants in the United States, Mexico and Chile to bear on his academic work.
 He is also an internationally recognized leader in the development of community-based learning and research programs.

-Presently, Palacios is a lecturer at the University of Southern California and university fellow with the USC Center for Religion and Civic Culture.
+Palacios has served as a lecturer at the University of Southern California.
 He previously taught in Georgetown University’s Department of Sociology and the School of Foreign Service’s Latin American Studies Program.
 He served as director of the Georgetown Community-Based Learning Summer Program at Universidad Alberto Hurtado in Santiago, Chile.

 He is author of The Catholic Social Imagination: Activism and the Just Society in Mexico and the United States (University of Chicago Press, 2007) and the forthcoming book, Chilifornia: Chile, Vanguard Latin Nation, about Chile’s leading role in education, democratic institutions and economics in Latin America.
 Palacios was awarded a Fulbright Fellowship to teach and begin his research on Chile at Universidad de Santiago’s Institute for Advanced Studies.